benji267/Sniffer_Project/Readme.md

 ./sniffer -v 2 -o dns.pcap
 ```

+## Makefile

+For detailed information on the build and compilation process, refer to the [Makefile](Makefile).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.